-For a University of Applied Sciences degree, students are required to write a maturity test concerning the topic of their theses that demonstrates their knowledge of the discipline and Finnish.
-A Finnish language and communication teacher assesses the language of the maturity test.
+For a University of Applied Sciences degree, students are required to write a maturity test concerning the topic of their theses that demonstrates their knowledge of the discipline and Finnish/English.
+Finnish students write the maturity test in Finnish and foreign students in English (English-taught degrees).
+A language and communication teacher assesses the language of the maturity test.
 The thesis supervisor assesses the content of the maturity test (Degree Regulations)

 Finnish for Foreigners and Finnish for Exchange Students